Have you ever wondered how much life insurance costs?

 Gender

 Women generally live longer than men.
 In Canada, the average life expectancy for women is 84 compared to 80 for men.
-Because of this disparity, women pay less for life insurance than men.
+Because of this disparity, women pay less for life insurance coverage than men.

 Health

-Health is one of the most critical factors for determining life insurance premiums.
+Health is one of the most critical factors in determining how much life insurance costs in Canada, as a healthier lifestyle can lead to lower life insurance premiums.

 A healthier lifestyle is not only good for your body — it is also good for your life insurance premiums, as this article will cover.
+In many cases, taking control of your health can lead to lower premiums, especially if you can mitigate risk factors associated with certain health conditions.

 Insurers like healthier applicants, whether they're from Manitoba, Saskatchewan, Ontario, Alberta, or British Columbia, because they are likely to live longer.
 As such, they reward them with lower life insurance premiums.

-Insurers also check if you are taking medications for any health condition that can impact your life expectancy.
-If you have an underlying health condition, like diabetes, your life insurance cost will be higher.
+Insurers also check whether you are taking medications for any health condition that could impact your life expectancy.
+If you have an underlying health condition, such as diabetes, your life insurance premium will likely be higher.
+Additionally, a history of serious illnesses, such as cancer, can increase your life insurance premiums.

 Family medical history

-Your family’s medical history can impact your life insurance costs because insurers see it as a predictor of your own health.
+Your family’s medical history can impact your life insurance premiums because insurers see it as a predictor of your own health.
+If a loved one suffered from a hereditary disease, you are more likely to have it as well.
+The difference in health status between family members, however, can depend on genetic factors, experience, and lifestyle choices.

 A family history of serious health conditions may be seen as a risk factor, potentially leading to higher premiums for the policyholder.
-If a loved one suffered from a hereditary disease, you are more likely to have it as well.

 Diseases that run in the family include: